Tommy Duckworth: Reintroduction and recast (2011)

-Asked whether he watch any of Tommy's previous scenes, Fountain said: "I didn't, but it's funny because I actually know Joseph Aston, who played Tommy when he was younger - that was quite strange, it's a small world!
-But I don't think Tommy was that much of a character when he was younger and he definitely didn't have any of the traits or personality that he has now - he's grown up in Blackpool, been away travelling, evolved as a person and evolved as a character.
+Asked whether he watched any of Tommy's previous scenes, Fountain said: "I didn't, but it's funny because I actually know Joseph Aston, who played Tommy when he was younger—that was quite strange, it's a small world!
+But I don't think Tommy was that much of a character when he was younger, and he definitely didn't have any of the traits or personality that he has now—he's grown up in Blackpool, been away travelling, evolved as a person and evolved as a character.
 So I don't think it would have really been beneficial for me to look back, but I did look into some of the history with him and his dad and what happened there."

-Speaking to The Mirror, Fountain said: "To come in as a Duckworth - one of the most recognised and celebrated names in soap, was quite daunting.
+Speaking to The Mirror, Fountain said: "To come in as a Duckworth, one of the most recognised and celebrated names in soap, was quite daunting.
 Jack and Vera's are big shoes to fill and I'm just hoping I can prove to people that Tommy has that Duckworth charm and wit and gain viewers' respect."
 Discussing the spray tan that he has to wear for the role, Fountain confessed that he is not a fan of the beauty application.
 "I don't like them much," he said.
-"My toes look like someone's been rubbing Marmite on them at the moment - it's not the greatest look!"
+"My toes look like someone's been rubbing Marmite on them at the moment—it's not the greatest look!"

 Speaking of whether or not he would like Terry (Duckworth) to return, Fountain said: "Yeah, if Terry came back, I think it would cause fireworks between a lot of the characters.
-It would be nice to see how that would pan out, because obviously Tommy is completely different to Terry - he hasn't got so much of a temper and I don't think he's a nasty person.
+It would be nice to see how that would pan out, because obviously Tommy is completely different to Terry—he hasn't got so much of a temper and I don't think he's a nasty person.
 It would definitely be quite interesting to see what happened if Terry came back."

 Chris Fountain (pictured) was sacked by producers, due to referencing rape, in online rap videos.